Kathleen Rubins: Microbiology research

 Another study that Dr. Rubins was involved with was the life-cycle analysis of a family of viruses including the smallpox virus.
 The researchers utilized fluorescent protein-based reporters to monitor and analyze the function of the Vaccinia virus.
 This study was important in starting to work on treatment for diseases like mpox.
 The mpox is a zoonotic disease originating from the rainforest around Central and West Africa.
 One can contract mpox when coming in contact with the virus from an animal, human, or any material that has been infected with the virus.
 In 2003, there was a small mpox outbreak in the United States, which provided more motivation for the study to be conducted.
 The results of this study provided useful information for the tracking of viral activity and replication.
 As of January 2023, there is still no cure for mpox, but it can be controlled.

 Rubins was a part of the research team that investigated the effects of microgravity on RNA isolation and PCR analysis.
 The experiments occurred between April 19 and May 3, 2017.
 Operations required the use of the WetLab-2 hardware suite consisting of microgravity-compatible STT (ACT2 or Finger Loop syringe), SPM, bubble-removing Pipette Loader (PL), reaction tube centrifugation rotor and a Cepheid SmartCycler® for thermocycling/fluorescence readout.
 This study was conducted while on board the International Space Station (ISS).
 The experiment performed was one of the first successful ones in the WetLab-2, a research station built for microbiology in space.
 The results of this study were incredibly valuable for the future of space exploration and analysis of space environment samples.

+Rubin is currently a professor of microbiology at the University of Pittsburgh.
+On January 30, 2026, she was announced as the inaugural director of Pitt's Trivedi Institute for Space and Global Biomedicine.